From actors like Kathleen Turner to sports legends like Terry Bradshaw, celebrities have spoken out about living with rheumatoid arthritis.

 “I think it’s opened my eyes to, everybody has a story, essentially.
 You may not know about it, but everybody has something.”

 James Coburn, who played in popular western films like “The Magnificent Seven” and “Hell Is for Heroes,” was sidelined just as his career was getting hot because his joints were too painful to work.

 “There was so much pain that … every time I stood up, I would break into a sweat,” he told ABC News.

-Most people think of arthritis as a disease for the elderly.
-The truth is, RA can strike at any age.
-For Aida Turturro, who starred on the HBO series “The Sopranos,” her diagnosis came when she was just 12.
+Many people think of arthritis as a disease for the elderly.
+The truth is, RA can develop at any age.
+For Aida Turturro, who starred in the HBO series “The Sopranos,” her diagnosis came when she was just 12.

-“We were at the beach, and my father literally had to carry me to the water because my feet hurt so much,” she told USA Today.
+“We were at the beach, and my father literally had to carry me to the water because my feet hurt so much,” she told USA Today in 2000.

 Later in life, she was diagnosed with RA and began speaking out about her symptoms and her treatments.
 In 2015, she recorded and shared a video of her undergoing a pulmonary function test after doctors realized her RA treatment was possibly damaging her lungs.